What is the House System?

 Students in the houses enjoy a series of friendly competitions.
 Points are awarded to students for academic success, lettering in academic and athletic activities, participation in school events and programs, good character, and various house competitions throughout the year.
 The house that is in first position at the end of each quarter receives an award, and the leading house for the year is awarded the House Cup trophy for display in the school.

 The houses also take part in forming school culture.
 Each house is assigned a set of responsibilities for events throughout the school year.
-Houses will also host bi-monthly Bible studies and monthly house bonding activities.
+Houses also take part in regular house bonding activities.

 House of Galileo

 ``God is known by nature in his works, and by doctrine in his revealed word.``